yiisoft/validator/docs/guide/built-in-rules-composite.md

 }
 ```

-Even the problem of reusing only a one rule with the same arguments can be solved with `Composite`:
+Even the problem of reusing only one rule with the same arguments can be solved with `Composite`:

 ```php
 use Yiisoft\Validator\Rule\Composite;